avinayak/avinayak.github.io/README.md

-# ¬ journal
+# ¬

-Not a Journal
+¬ a Blog by Atul

 A Jekyll static blog based on [Daktilo](https://github.com/kronik3r/daktilo)